Alfresco/docs-alfresco/process-services/1.11/install/manual.md

 You can install Process Workspace using a Web Application Archive (WAR) file or by deploying the files manually into your web container.

-To install Process Workspace from a WAR file, visit the [support portal](https://support.alfresco.com){:target="_blank"} and download the latest version of `process-workspace.war`.
+To install Process Workspace from a WAR file, visit the [support portal](https://support.alfresco.com){:target="_blank"} and download the 1.11 version of `process-workspace.war`.

 Move the `process-workspace.war` file into your web container and restart the server.